logic

 First-Order Logic

-First Order Logic (FOL) is a formal system used in mathematics, philosophy, linguistics, and computer science to represent reason about propositons involving objects and their relationships.
-It extends propositional logic by incorporating quantifiers and predicates, enabling more expressive steatement about the properties and relatiolns between objects within a particular domain.
+First-Order Logic (FOL) is a formal system used to represent and reason about propositions involving objects and their relationships.
+It extends propositional logic by incorporating quantifiers and predicates.

 Syntax

-The syntax is constructed from a tuple called the signature:
+The syntax is constructed from a signature and a set of variables .

 The set of first-order logic formulas over a signature is defined as the smallest set such that: